What to Eat When You Get Diarrhea on the Trail

 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

-There are few backcountry calamities more dreaded than diarrhea, aka trekker’s trots and Montezuma’s revenge.
-Unfortunately, it’s one of the most common wilderness afflictions (see Body Language, October 1997, for causes and prevention), and it carries an often-overlooked side effect: You lack the energy for hiking because you don’t feel like eating.
+There are few backcountry calamities more dreaded than diarrhea, aka trekker’s trots.
+Unfortunately, it’s one of the most common wilderness afflictions, and it carries an often-overlooked side effect: You lack the energy for hiking because you don’t feel like eating.

-Believe it or not, food may actually help.
+Believe it or not, food may actually help your tummy troubles.
 In fact, some foods will make you feel better and shorten the duration of the illness.
 The BRAT diet, often recommended for diarrhea, consists of bananas, rice, apples (or applesauce), and toast (white).
 This bland menu puts soluble fiber in your system, which slows the passage of food through your intestinal tract.

 While you probably won’t have ripe bananas and white bread in your pack, you can whip up a BRAT-like diet with typical backpacker fare:

 - Rehydrate dried bananas and apples by cooking them in water until they’re soft and easier to digest.
 Eat the fruit and drink the cooking water for maximum fiber intake.
 Bananas will also replace some of the potassium the diarrhea is causing your body to lose.

 - Cook up a rice dinner, but leave out the spices.
 Prepare the rice with extra water to create as much bulk as possible.